 So the scopes arrive and I immediately put them next to a Series 3 5-25x and a Series 5 3-18x and looked around.
 Glass quality appears to be identical as it was with the two higher end models.
 I couldn’t see a difference out to several kilometers other than more magnification on the two bigger models.
 The reticle is, like the other 2, a little small for a grid or even the crosshair really to be practical at the bottom of the magnification range but once you’re up about 30% of the total range it’s fine.
 The turrets feel identical and the quick click value test I did showed consistent click values and solid tracking.

-There’s still a good number of CT “Series” scopes available at MidwayUSA.com for between 1/3 and 1/2 of their original retail price.
-You’re never going to get another chance to get a thousand dollar scope for what a bottom barrel SWFA Super Sniper goes for so get them while you can.
+There were still a good number of CT “Series” scopes available at MidwayUSA.com for between 1/3 and 1/2 of their original retail price at the time of this writing but they certainly won’t last.
+You may never going to get another chance to get a thousand dollar scope for what a bottom barrel SWFA Super Sniper goes for so get them while you can.
 If I can find another few hundred bucks, I’m going to buy more of them just to have available some excellent glass that didn’t cost much.

 I won’t go into a long diatribe about the Series 3’s or Series 5’s or even the feature set because it’s already pretty well spelled out with one exception.
 The Series 3 left with its owner before I could check but I’m certain that the 2’s and pretty sure that the Series 3’s don’t come with a zero stop but the Series 5’s do.
 That’s seemingly the only other difference I could find.
 There’s a solid 100MOA of up in the turrets on the Series 2 and I found that getting my 100yrd zero to be AT the bottom of the turret’s range required a total of ~60MOA between the rings (20MOA in each ring) and the 20MOA scope base.
 Truth be told it wasn’t a perfect 100yrd zero as it was printing a little low but that’s a common rifle to rifle level of variation.
 This suggests that they’re meant to run with 10-20MOA of cant in the system to still have you near the optical center at zero and you will still have enough up left to run a .308win well past 1000yrds.